percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    If :option:`--transition-key` does not have any value, :program:`xtrabackup` will ask for it.
-The same passphrase should be specified for the :option:`xtrabackup --prepare` command.
+The same passphrase should be specified for the :option:`--prepare` command.

 .. option:: --use-memory